-The graduate program is designed to serve both teachers and those who intend to work in various capacities for which advanced biological training is necessary.
-A sound basis is also provided for further graduate study.
+The graduate program is designed to serve those interested in or needing advanced biological training to fulfill their career goals in applied or basic biological research and/or teaching.
+The program provides a sound basis for further graduate or professional studies.
 Laboratory work and introduction to research methodology are integral to the program.
-Topical areas studied include genetics; molecular biology; morphology and/or taxonomy: animal or plant; physiology: animal or plant; ecology: animal or plant.
-Selection in the last three areas must include a minimum of one botanical and one zoological course.
+Areas of study include genetics, molecular biology, morphology/ taxonomy, physiology, and ecology.
 Dr. Melanie Riedinger is the Graduate Student Advisor.

 Students must fulfill the requirements for admission to the Graduate College.
+In addition, they must:

-- 1. Specific biology area prerequisites: a minimum of 15 undergraduate credit hours representing courses in the topical areas listed above. - 2.
-A minimum of 26 credit hours as follows: - a. at least eight credit hours of laboratory chemistry, including one course in organic chemistry; - b. at least four credit hours of laboratory physics; - c. at least six credit hours of mathematics including precalculus mathematics or college algebra, and statistics; - d. the balance of credits may have been earned in any combination of chemistry, physics, earth science and mathematics.
+- Meet specific biology area prerequisites: a minimum of 15 undergraduate credit hours representing course work (lecture and laboratory/field work) in genetics, molecular biology, morphology/taxonomy, physiology, and ecology.
+Students must have at least one botanical and one zoological course. - 2.
+Have completed a minimum of 26 credit hours as follows - a. at least eight credit hours of laboratory chemistry, including one course in organic chemistry; - b. at least four credit hours of laboratory physics; - c. at least six credit hours of mathematics including precalculus mathematics or college algebra, and statistics. - d.
+The balance of credits may have been earned in any combination of chemistry, physics, earth science and mathematics.